guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 Terraform validate <strong style="color: #d79921">doesn't check</strong> with the backend providers to validate if the provided input is actually valid.

-The `terraform plan` command compare the state file, which contain the current configuration to prior state and it's going to note all the diferences.
+The `terraform plan` command compare the state file, which contain the current configuration to prior state and it's going to note all the differences.

 ```shell
 terraform plan